bogdanserdinov/microservice/README.md

 - Graceful Shutdown: Ensures that the service shuts down properly, finishing in-flight requests before termination.
 - Readiness Probe: Kubernetes-ready health check to determine when the service is ready to handle traffic.
 - Metrics: Integrated with Prometheus for collecting service-level metrics.
+- Traces: Integrated OpenTelemetry traces that can be analyzed in Jaeger, which runs in Docker Compose
 - Dependabot: Automatic dependency management using GitHub Dependabot.
 - GitHub Actions: CI pipeline runs automated checks on every push and pull request to the `main` branch (Build and Lint).
 - Pull Request Template: Standardized PR template for contributing to the project.